wman/liferay-docs/develop/tutorials/articles/110-portlets/08-friendly-urls/00-making-urls-friendlier-intro.markdown

 If you want your application to be friendly to your users and to SEO services, make your URLs friendlier.
 It only takes a couple steps, after all.

+NOTE: Do know that only non-instanceable portlets can work with friendly URLs.
+Instanceable portlets will not be able to receive the friendly parameters defined in your `routes.xml`.
+Make sure you set the following in your portlet properties: `com.liferay.portlet.instanceable=false`.

 ## Creating Friendly URL Routes [](id=creating-friendly-url-routes)

 1. First create a `routes.xml` file in your application's web module (if a